Please enable JavaScript to view the comments powered by Disqus.

 I have redacted my home IP address above to A.B.C.D.
 Notice that both the local & foreign addresses are IPv4.
 172.31.29.106 is the private IPv4 address of my server, NAT'ed from the public IPv4 address 54.151.219.0 shown in the output of the telnet command.

 The above experiment proves that AF_INET6 sockets are compatible with IPv4 addresses.
-That said, that compatibility can be overridden by setting the IPV6_V6ONLY option, as pointed out in the linked SO post.
+That said, that compatibility can be overridden by setting the IPV6_V6ONLY option, as pointed out in the linked StackOverflow post.

 This is a two-part series.
 Read part 1 here.

 In my previous post, I ran into an HSTS issue.
-I bought a domain name that's apparently HSTS preloaded.
+I bought a domain name that appears to be HSTS preloaded.
 That means whenever I use a modern browser to visit my blog, it will be strictly loaded over HTTPS.
 My plan to simply load my blog over HTTP was foiled.
-To work around that, I ran WriteFreely in standalone mode, which supports SSL out-of-the-box.
+To work around this, I ran WriteFreely in standalone mode, which supports SSL out of the box.
 With that, I solved the problem.
 I can now visit https://teddyh.dev!

 Or so I thought.